 Descend a hill in the same gear you would use to climb up the hill to avoid excessive brake application and brake overheating.
-Do not descend in neutral; instead, disengage overdrive or manually shift to a lower gear.
-When descending a steep hill, avoid sudden hard braking as you could lose control.
-When you brake hard, the front wheels can't turn and if they aren't turning, you won't be able to steer.
-The front wheels have to be turning in order to steer the vehicle.
-Rapid pumping of the brake pedal will help you slow the vehicle and still maintain steering control.

-If your vehicle has anti-lock brakes, apply the brakes steadily.
+Do not descend in neutral; instead, manually shift to a lower gear.
+Your vehicle has anti-lock brakes, apply the brakes steadily.
 Do not "pump" the brakes.